Chirag-ahir/SFC-Preparation/README.md

 What is casecade delete inn salesforce?<br>
 Cascade delete is a relational database term used to describe the process by which child records are automatically deleted when their parent record is deleted

+What is salesforce shield?<br>
+Salesforce Shield is a set of security tools offered by Salesforce to provide enhanced security, compliance, and governance for businesses handling sensitive data.
+It includes three core features:<br>
+- Event Monitoring: Provides visibility into user actions through event logs.<br>
+- Field Audit Trail: Extends data retention for audit purposes.<br>
+- Platform Encryption: Offers advanced encryption options for data at rest.<br>
+You need to purchase a separate license to use this.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>